 The route cuts away from taking you around Golden Acre Park.
 However, if you are looking to extend the run into the 14km plus range?
 You're in beautiful surroundings in Golden Acre.

 Running this route anytime of the year can be a real treat.
 The halfway point of the run is Golden Acre Park.
 The phenomenal parkland has 179 acres of plant and animal life.

 Start off just outside of The Bowery in Headingley, and weaves down Shaw Lane and School Lane until it reaches the path for the Meanwood Valley Trail.
 From this point onwards the route is signposted with yellow Meanwood Valley Trail Owl markers.
 You then pass through the woodland, across Headingley Gold Course and up to Golden Acre Park.
 The route from Headingley to Golden Acre is a fairly continual incline.
 A real burn.

-The way home is a little less exciting, but a gradual decline down the Otley Road, finishing back where it began.
+The way home is a little less exciting, a gradual decline down the Otley Road, finishing back where you started.

 As with all woodland, be careful as it can be muddy and slippery when wet.
 There are also areas with exposed stone and roots.